corsairmarks/sharkanian_portraits_revisited/mod/README.md

     * Add new localisation keys introduced in 3.1
 * 2.0.0 Update for compatibility with Stellaris version 3.2 "Herbert"
     * Apply new mono-gender portrait rules
-    * Make the prescripted empire Aquatic (trait, ships, requires DLC)
+    * Make the prescripted empire Aquatic (trait, ships, cities, requires DLC)
+    * Improve clothing selector (only females have clothes)
+    * Sharkanian species class defaults to molluscoid ships - this is so it doesn't require on the Aquatics DLC

 ## Source Code